See what the IHS Markit Score report has to say about Sarepta Therapeutics Inc.

 - Economic output in this company's sector is expanding

-Short interest is high for SRPT with between 15 and 20% of shares on loan.
-This means that investors who seek to profit from falling equity prices are currently targeting SRPT.
-Sentiment has worsened and traders added to their bearish short positions on December 26.
+Short interest is moderately high for SRPT with between 10 and 15% of shares outstanding currently on loan.
+However, this was an improvement in sentiment as investors who seek to profit from falling equity prices reduced their short positions on December 27.

 ETF/Index ownership | Positive